ghacks Technology News

 Uninstall Kaspersky URL Advisor From Firefox

-Security companies these days often add extensions, plugins and add-ons to web browsers.
 The two big dogs Norton and Kaspersky do that for instance.
 Kaspersky adds the add-on Kaspersky URL Advisor to the Firefox web browser upon installation.
-As usual, those add-ons can be disabled but not uninstalled in the browser.
+As usual, these add-ons can be disabled but not uninstalled in the browser as they are not installed by the user directly in Firefox but outside of the browser.
 The Uninstall button is grayed out in Firefox.

-We have criticized the behavior in the past, that Firefox allows installations of add-ons, and plugins by the way, without the user’s consent.
-It probably would not be to difficulty to display a notification if a program tries to install an add-on to give the user the choice to allow or disallow the installation.
+We have criticized the behavior in the past, that Firefox allows installations of add-ons, and plugins by the way, without the user's consent.
+It probably would not be to difficult to display a notification if a program tries to install an add-on to give the user the choice to allow or disallow the installation.

 kaspersky url advisor